Domain generalization across tumor types, laboratories, and species -- insights from the 2022 edition of the Mitosis Domain Generalization Challenge: Material and evaluation methods

-Given the well-known inter-rater disagreements in identification and annotation of \acp{MF}, strategic study design methods are essential to limit the effects of these factors on the ground truth for subsequent (ideally unbiased) evaluation.
-Two main annotation biases need to be considered: When presented with a \ac{MF}, previously identified as such by another expert, an independent expert might be subject to a confirmation bias.
-Similarly, it has been reported that the chance of overlooking individual \acp{MF}, especially in densely populated cell areas or under sub-optimal image quality, should not be neglected \citep{Bertram2021VetPathol}.
-Our methods (described in more detail in \cite{bertram2019large}) take both factors into account by identifying \ac{MF} candidates (i.e., \acp{MF} and non-mitotic figures/imposters), which are then classified by three experts in an blinded manner.
-This task was carried out by one expert (C.A.B.) with roughly equal number of \acp{MF} and non-mitotic figures labels, and, in a second step, was supported by a machine learning model aimed at identifying \acp{MF} with high recall.
-The model was trained on the initial manual annotation.
-This first expert also directly performed an initial classification of these additionally detected structures as \acp{MF} or imposters (non-mitotic figures).
-The second expert (R.K.) performed the same classification task (\ac{MF} vs. non-mitotic figure) for all identified objects but was blinded to the decision of the first expert.
-In case of disagreement between both experts, a third expert (T.A.D.) rendered the final class label.
 All three experts have more than five years of experience in \ac{MF} identification.
 This independent vote counteracts a confirmation bias, while use of the machine-learning support mitigates the omission of individual objects.
 Prior to the assessment, the experts agreed on common criteria for the identification of \acp{MF} \citep{donovan2021mitotic}.
 The annotation of all parts of our dataset (training set, preliminary test set, and the final challenge test set) was carried out using the same methodology.
 This ground truth definition was used for performance evaluation and ranking of the participants during the \ac{MIDOG} 2022 challenge.

-\subsubsection{\ac{PHH3}-assisted ground truth}
+\subsection{\ac{PHH3}-assisted ground truth}